-Note: still abide by your agency/state rules.
+Note: Still abide by your agency/state rules.

-Suspect Must Be Physically Touched or Submit to Your Authority:
+Suspect Must Be Physically Touched or Submit:

 &lt;sup>1 Atwater v.
 City of Lago Vista, 532 U.S. 318 (2001)

 "There can be no arrest without either touching or submission."
 Therefore, if a suspect runs away, he is not arrested until you catch him.